Mulan Joins the Army (1939 film): Cast

-History of the Tale of Mulan
+History of the tale of Mulan

 The story of Mulan first made its appearance in China as an ancient Chinese folk ballad.
 The story about Mulan, a warrior maiden who battled while dressed as a male soldier and shone, was retold for hundreds of years.
 The earliest written account of Mulan was in the Northern and Southern Dynasties (years 386–589), in a narrative poem called "Mulan Ci".
 It was written in the Northern Wei Dynasties, but also included in the Ancient and Modern Music Records of Chen in the Southern Dynasty.
 Mulan's story has continued to resonate with audiences through the centuries and has been a recurring theme in traditional Beijing opera performances.
 There are specific parts of the story that are present in its many retellings: a young woman takes the place of her elderly father in war, disguises as a man, serves her country, and returns home with honor and glory to resume her life as a woman.
 The film “Mulan Joins the Army” has been the subject of extensive historical discourse due to its contentious nature.
 To secure distribution in areas under Japanese control, the producer negotiated with Japanese authorities.
 These dealings subsequently fueled allegations that Japanese funding was involved when the film debuted in Chongqing.
 Nonetheless, the production took place in Shanghai, where it navigated the censorship thresholds of the Shanghai Municipal Council.
 By blending elements of national resistance with comedic and entertaining undertones, the film managed to cater to the unique tastes of the ‘Solitary Island’ audience while adhering to the expectations of the Shanghai Municipal Council.
 The story had previously been adapted as two silent films: Hua Mulan Joins the Army (1927) by Tianyi Film Company, and a less successful Mulan Joins the Army (1928) produced by China Sun Motion Picture Company.
+The 1939 film was also part of a broader wartime Chinese-language film culture.
+During the Second Sino-Japanese War, Chinese-language films continued to be produced in several regions, including Shanghai, Chongqing, Hong Kong, Singapore, and Manchukuo.
+Shanghai remained especially active: between 1938 and 1941, studios in the city released 230 feature films, and six new cinemas opened in the Shanghai concessions in 1939.
+Some people in the film industry referred to 1939 as the "year of cinema".